INFJ Feelings & Emotions: How the INFJ Handles Inner Feelings

 They Are Empathetic People

-INFJs are naturally empathetic people which helps them when it comes to understanding the emotions of others.
+INFJs are naturally empathetic people, which helps them when it comes to understanding the emotions of others.
 Seeing someone express themselves emotionally is not going to scare the INFJ or make them feel uncomfortable.
-They are often used to connecting with the emotions of others, and can listen to them and try to help ease their stress.
-When it comes to the emotions of other people the INFJ can sense them and understand them often better than they understand themselves.
+They are often used to connecting with the emotions of others and can listen to them and try to help ease their stress.
+When it comes to the emotions of other people, the INFJ can sense them and understand them often better than they understand themselves.

 Their sense of empathy helps them to feel for those around them and want to do their best to help.
 This makes the INFJ a naturally more caring person, but it does sometimes cause them to neglect their own needs.
 Their focus can become so much on those around them and trying to do anything to make them happy.
 The INFJ can sometimes feel stressed if they have to do something for themselves or speak out about their own feelings.
-For them to go-to response is to find someone else’s needs to tend to, and find ways of focusing on their emotions instead.
-INFJs do sometimes prefer to throw themselves into the needs and feelings of others, since their own emotions can feel overwhelming.
-Instead of allowing themselves to really experience these feelings which might be confusing or upsetting, they focus their energy on someone else.
-This can come from a fear of really understanding themselves, and a fear of failing when it comes time to explore their own desires and dreams.
+For them, to go-to response is to find someone else’s needs to tend to and find ways of focusing on their emotions instead.
+INFJs do sometimes prefer to throw themselves into the needs and feelings of others since their own emotions can feel overwhelming.
+Instead of allowing themselves to really experience these feelings, which might be confusing or upsetting, they focus their energy on someone else.
+This can come from a fear of really understanding themselves and a fear of failing when it comes time to explore their own desires and dreams.

 Their Own Emotions Can Be Challenging

-It can be difficult for the INFJ to really focus on their own emotions, and might be afraid to do so.
+It can be difficult for the INFJ to really focus on their own emotions and they might be afraid to do so.
 It can be confusing for the INFJ to try and reach deep into their feelings sometimes.
 While they do often have a gentle idea of what they are feeling and experiencing, going layers in to analyze this can be challenging.
 INFJs sometimes bury these emotions and don’t really know how to express them outwardly.
-This can come from a fear of being judged or misunderstood, since they do often feel different from those around them.
+This can come from a fear of being judged or misunderstood since they do often feel different from those around them.

 Feeling Guilty For Their Feelings

 While INFJs can naturally connect with others and understand their emotions, their own internal feelings can be more challenging.
 They instead focus inward towards their sense of intuition, seeing the future outcomes and using their vivid inner minds as an escape.
-Their minds are so filled with imagination and complex thoughts, but the INFJ doesn’t really know how to process these things in a way which can be expressed to others.
+Their minds are so filled with imagination and complex thoughts, but the INFJ doesn’t really know how to process these things in a way that can be expressed to others.
 These complexities only make it more difficult for them to sift through their emotions and express them to those closest to the INFJ.
 Even if they deeply want to search for someone to open up to, they may feel a sense of guilt when the time comes.
 They don’t want their own feelings to somehow get in the way of what someone else is experiencing or wanting to do with their lives.
-The focus on others can be something which sometimes causes the INFJ to forget the balance, and take time for their own thoughts, feelings and inner desires.
+The focus on others can be something that sometimes causes the INFJ to forget the balance and take time for their own thoughts, feelings, and inner desires.